allen880117/NCTU-compiler-f19-hw3/hw4/README.md

 ### Statement

-There are 7 distinct kinds of statements: compound, simple, conditional, while, for, return, and procedure call.
+There are 7 distinct kinds of statements: compound, simple, conditional, while, for, return, and function call.

 #### Simple